nagswarnaa/SystemDesignConcepts/README.md

 # SystemDesignConcepts

+## Internet Protocol (IP): The Digital Postal System

+In the vast digital universe of interconnected devices, there is a fundamental law that ensures order and communication.
+This law is the Internet Protocol (IP).
+It's like the postal system of the Internet, assigning addresses and ensuring the delivery of data packets.
+This magical standard is what allows you to receive an email, stream a video, or browse a website.

+### IP Addresses: Your Digital Home

+Every device connected to the Internet, from your smartphone to the servers that host your favorite websites, is assigned a unique IP address.
+Think of this address as the device's home in the digital world.
+Just like how a letter needs a destination address to reach the correct mailbox, data on the Internet relies on IP addresses to find its way to the right device.

+An IP address under IPv4 (Internet Protocol version 4) typically looks like this: 192.0.2.0.
+Each of the four numbers can range from 0 to 255.
+This system can provide approximately 4 billion unique addresses, which initially seemed like plenty, but with the explosion of Internet devices, we are rapidly running out.

+Enter IPv6 (Internet Protocol version 6) with an address that looks like this: 2001:0db8:85a3:0000:0000:8a2e:0370:7334.
+This new system can provide about 340 trillion trillion trillion (yes, that's not a typo!) addresses, enough for each grain of sand on Earth to have billions of addresses!

+**Packets:** The Digital Messages

+When data is sent over the Internet, it doesn't travel in one big chunk.
+It's divided into smaller pieces called packets.
+Think of it like sending a long message via multiple postcards instead of one big letter.
+Each packet carries a portion of the data along with the source and destination IP addresses.
+This division of data makes Internet communication more efficient and robust.

+For example, if you're watching a video online, the video file is sliced into numerous packets and sent over the Internet.
+Each packet takes the most efficient route to your device, where they are reassembled to present the video on your screen.
+If a packet gets lost or delayed (maybe it decided to take a digital detour!), it can be resent without needing to resend the whole video.

+**Routing:** The Digital Postal Workers

+Once the data is divided into packets, how do they find their way through the vast Internet?
+That's where routers come into play.
+Routers are like the postal workers of the Internet.
+They examine the destination IP address on each packet and decide the best route for the packet to take.

+Sometimes, the packet's journey is straightforward, moving directly from the source to the destination.
+Often though, it hops through a series of routers, each one bringing it a step closer to its destination.
+This is much like how a letter might pass through several post offices before landing in the right mailbox.

+**IP:** The Unsung Hero

+IP is the unsung hero of your digital life.
+Every time you send an email, stream a show, or join a video call, IP is working behind the scenes, directing packets like a skilled orchestra conductor.
+It may seem complex, but understanding the basics of IP empowers you to appreciate the marvel that is Internet communication.

+The next time you're online, spare a thought for the humble Internet Protocol, making your digital exploration possible!

+## Types of IP Addresses:

 ### Public IP Addresses: Your Internet Passport

 Picture a public IP address as your unique Internet passport.
 It's a globally distinctive identification assigned by your Internet Service Provider (ISP).
 This tag makes your home or business network identifiable in the vast ocean of the Internet.
 When you connect to the Internet, your public IP is what the world sees, much like a license plate on a vehicle in traffic.